Near-optimal discrimination of displaced squeezed binary signals using displacement, inverse-squeezing, and photon-number-resolving detection: Results

-Phase diffusion noise is a common communication channel noise that increases the overlap between states (S-BPSK), making them more difficult to distinguish \cite{Olivares_03, Olivares2018}.
+Phase diffusion noise is a common communication channel noise that increases the overlap between states, making them more difficult to distinguish \cite{Olivares_03, Olivares2018, phase_diffuse_2019}.
 A schematic of a phase diffusion noise channel is shown in Fig.~\ref{fig:structure_phasediffuse}.

-After DSSs are contaminated by phase diffusion noise in the channel, they evolve from pure states to mixed states and can only be expressed using density operators.
-Let the uncontaminated DSS be denoted as $\rho_i=\left|\psi_i\right\rangle\left\langle\psi_i\right|$.
+After S-BPSK signals are contaminated by phase diffusion noise in the channel, they evolve from pure states to mixed states and can only be expressed using density operators.
+Let the uncontaminated signal be denoted as $\rho_i=\left|\psi_i\right\rangle\left\langle\psi_i\right|$.
 The expression for the contaminated quantum state $\rho_i^{\text{pd}}$ is then:

 Here, $g_\sigma(\phi)=\frac{1}{\sqrt{2\pi\sigma^2}}\exp\left\{ -\frac{\phi^2}{2\sigma^2}\right\}$ is a Gaussian function with mean 0 and standard deviation $\sigma$, which quantifies the noise strength.
 The rotation operator $R_{\phi}=\mathrm{e}^{-j\phi a^\dagger a}$ rigidly rotates the entire Wigner function distribution of the quantum state by an angle $\phi$ in phase space.
 We denote the rotated quantum state as